nextcloud/news-android/README.md

 6. `./desktop-head-unit`
 7. From inside the terminal type: `mic play ./voice/pause.wav`

 That's all.
 I hope it works for you!
 If something is not working, please send me an email to david-dev@live.de

+### Updating the database schema

+- Edit Database Schema in `LastestVersion.java`
+      - Make sure to increase version number inside `getVersionNumber` function
+- Open build.gradle and uncomment imports annotated with `// Required for DAO generation`
+- In Android Studio - choose "DatabaseOrmGenerator" configuration
+- Hit the "Run" Button

 ## Contributors